Addictions occur when you seek to fill an emptiness inside you with something outside of you.Karen Salmansohn.

 Story of how an addiction starts

 I will tell you the funny way one of my additions started: I was addicted to Coca-Cola!
 This addiction started went I went to leave to Atlanta, Georgia (the house of Coca-Cola).
-On my way to that new adventure, my mentor/uncle Diego (I talked about him in this post: https://www.wellbeingorganized.com/mentors-coaches-best-friends-who-are-the-guides-in-your-life/) was preparing me to be really open-mind to all the new experiences I was going to live.
+On my way to that new adventure, my mentor/uncle Diego (I talked about him in this post: Mentors – coaches / best friends: who are the guides in your life?) was preparing me to be really open-mind to all the new experiences I was going to live.
 He explained me during hours the progress that the US had regarding technology, he told me several times about the automated machines, the inventions and he explained that we could even “talk to the machines”!!!
 Awesome!
 Then I found myself alone in my fist day at school at Mercer University, where I studied English as a second language, I was in front of that big Coca-Cola vending machine trying to figure out how to buy my first Coke.
 It was not a big deal at first glance: just insert the coins and choose the flavour of the Coke you wanted it.
 That’s it!
 But one button of the machine starts to twinkle: I read on the button: “DIME”.
 I remember reading it allow: DI ME!
 In Spanish this word does not mean the classical American dollar coin, it means literally: “tell me” so having in mind my uncle’s pre-introduction to technology, I told myself: Well, Eli this is technology! so tell the machine what you want!
 And I start to say: Coke!
 Oh!
 It did not work.
 Mmm maybe I have to say the word Coca-Cola!I even tried saying it with an American accent!!
 Thanks God, no one saw me talking to the machine.
 I realized after someone else inserted the coin what happens and I laugh to myself like a crazy.
 OMG it was the silliest situation in my entire life!

 After that experience, going to that vending machine was my excuse to feel happy, to laugh, to talk to people, to learn, and I related that need of been “connected” to the drink!
 So Coca-Cola became a real addiction!
 I used to drink 6 – 7 cans at day!!!
 Just until one day when my old car battery stops.
 Someone solve the car battery issue just by pouring Coca-Cola into it (the Coke cleaned immediately the battery residues that blocked the electricity of the battery) and when doing that that person looked at me and said: it does the same effect on your stomach and your brain!I got chocked!
 It made me realized what I was doing to my body and I stop drinking Coke.
 I replace coke by water!
 Just water!